hiphops-io/hiphops-io.github.io/docs/integrations/github.md

     pr_number: 55 # Number - The PR number
     labels: ["kind/fix", "size/medium", "health/good"] # String array - The labels to be applied to the PR
     matching: ["kind/*", "size/*"] # String array - Each string is a glob matching pattern that will be applied against labels, such that only the labels that have a match will be applied.
 If update is true, then existing labels on the PR that have a match will be removed too
     update: true # Boolean - If true, attempt to update existing labels, or if false just apply labels as new - if matching is provided, this is used to determine which labels will be updated.
-Defaults to false
+Default: false
 ```

 ###### Responds with